High school (grades 9-12) · Baton Rouge, LA

 What is the racial and ethnic makeup of Broadmoor Senior High School?

-The largest demographic group at Broadmoor Senior High School is African American at 62.8%.
-The school serves a diverse student body in Baton Rouge, LA.
+The largest demographic group at Broadmoor Senior High School is African American at 62.8% of enrollment, in Baton Rouge, LA.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 52.7/100.

 What is the Resource Investment Index for Broadmoor Senior High School?

-Broadmoor Senior High School has a Resource Investment Index of 26/100 (F) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Broadmoor Senior High School has a Resource Investment Index of 29/100 (lower reported resources relative to schools nationally) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page